 Why Visit Kraków?

-Wawel Castle and Cathedral crown a limestone hill above the Vistula River, housing Polish kings' tombs, the coronation sword Szczerbiec, and a fire-breathing dragon's cave below.
-The former Jewish quarter of Kazimierz has transformed from Schindler's List filming location to Kraków's hippest neighborhood, where synagogues coexist with vintage bars, street art alleys, and klezmer music emanating from atmospheric restaurants on Plac Nowy's circular market.
-The city honors dark history responsibly—Auschwitz-Birkenau concentration camp memorial lies 70km west, offering sobering day trips that educate about the Holocaust.
+Wawel Castle and Cathedral crown a limestone hill above the Vistula River, serving as Polish kings' coronation and burial site for centuries—the Royal Chambers showcase tapestries and throne room (PLN 30/$8), Wawel Cathedral houses Polish monarchs' tombs and national heroes, the coronation sword Szczerbiec displays in Crown Treasury, and the fire-breathing Wawel Dragon's cave below entertains children with statue breathing real flames every 5 minutes.
+The former Jewish quarter of Kazimierz, once home to 65,000 Jews before the Holocaust, has transformed from Schindler's List filming location (factory museum now open at PLN 32/$8) and post-communist decay into Kraków's hippest neighborhood where seven surviving synagogues coexist with vintage bars, street art alleys, vegan cafés, and klezmer music emanating from atmospheric restaurants on Plac Nowy's circular former ritual slaughterhouse market now selling zapiekanki (Polish baguette pizzas for PLN 10-15).
+The city honors dark history responsibly—Auschwitz-Birkenau concentration camp memorial UNESCO site lies 70km west near Oświęcim, offering sobering day trips (organized tours PLN 180-250/$43–$59 with transport and guide) that educate about Holocaust atrocities where 1.1 million died.

 What to Do